astronomer/airflow-guides/guides/error-notifications-in-airflow.md

 ## Setting Up Alerts in Slack

 At Astronomer, we drop Airflow notifications in shared slack channels instead of emails.
-We find that public channels that are available to everyone add clarity and help crowd-source solutions.
 There are a few ways to accomplish this:

 ### Adding a Slack Integration